-- Member: Biodiversity, Ecosystems and Conservation research cluster; Climate Systems and Policy research cluster; Landscape Dynamics research cluster;
+- Member: Biodiversity, Ecosystems and Conservation research cluster; Climate Systems research cluster; Landscape Dynamics research cluster;

 Trisha's doctoral research focuses on the climate mitigation potential of reforestation strategy in India.
 Her proposal includes spatial analyses of where reforestation could be done without compromising India's endemic open ecosystems (grasslands and semi-arid savannahs), shed light on the socio-political challenges of implementation of reforestation activities and determine the trade-offs and synergies between climate change mitigation, biodiversity and water services on doing reforestation activities.
 Trisha primarily uses geographic information systems (GIS), remote sensed imagery and statistical analyses in her research using a variety of open source softwares.
 She is completing her research as an Oxford Indira Gandhi 2019 Scholar at the Oxford India Center for Sustainable Development, Somerville College.